Harvard-CS145/ecmp/README.md

 ## Performance comparison for ECMP (for k=4 FatTree)

-Now we have successufully implemented ECMP in our network, we would like to compare its performance with prior routing solutions: two-core splitting and the Binary tree (in project 1).
-We use the same trace as project 1 `./apps/trace/project1.trace` (generated based on `apps/trace/project1.json`).
-Please check how to run the traffic trace in project 1.
+Now we have successufully implemented ECMP in our network, we would like to compare its performance with prior routing solutions: two-core splitting and the Binary tree (in Project 1).
+We use the same trace as Project 1 `./apps/trace/project1.trace` (generated based on `apps/trace/project1.json`).
+Please check how to run the traffic trace in Project 1.

 - **Expr 3-1:** Running Project 1's traffic trace on FatTree topology using ECMP.